JennysJam/blog/content/blog/learnc.md

 ## Why would I want to use C?

-C is many ways a foundational language to other ecosystems -- it is not unsual for other programming languages to depend partly or completely on a C compiler to bootstrap it's compiler or runtime, many languages use C as the defacto Foriegn Function Interface, and for sevreal systems system utilities are exposed as C libraries you call into.
+C is many ways a foundational language to other ecosystems -- it is not unusual for other programming languages to depend partly or completely on a C compiler to bootstrap it's compiler or runtime, many languages use C as the defacto Foreign Function Interface, and for several systems system utilities are exposed as C libraries you call into.

 - When you want to add extensions to multiple programming languages
 - When you need to interface with a system or user library that only exposes a C API
 - When you're writing something that requires not having a heavy runtime, like operating system or firmware on a resource constrained system.
-- When using a more managed higher level langauge is too slow or has too much overhead
+- When using a more managed higher level language is too slow or has too much overhead
 - When you are writing Driver code.
 - When you're doing CTFs

 ## Why would I _Not_ want to use C

-- C is a memory unsafe langauge, and you have to manage memory management yourself.
+- C is a memory unsafe language, and you have to manage memory management yourself.
 - When correctness is more important than performance (or where performance isn't constraining)
 - When you need to do complex string manipulation
 - when you're doing something that probably should just have GC

 ## The C compilation model

-C has a somewhat pecuilar way of compiling things if you're coming from other languages: Normally, you compile each `*.c` file to an object file; then you end up linking these together into a final executable using a linker, and then use some sort of archiving tool to create dynamic or static libraries.
+C has a somewhat peculiar way of compiling things if you're coming from other languages: Normally, you compile each `*.c` file to an object file; then you end up linking these together into a final executable using a linker, and then use some sort of archiving tool to create dynamic or static libraries.

 Thus if you have a project with the files: